Processing pipeline details¶

 BOLD reference image estimation¶

 This workflow estimates a reference image for a BOLD series.
-When T1-saturation effects (“dummy scans” or non-steady state volumes) are detected, they are averaged and used as reference due to their superior tissue contrast.
+If a single-band reference (“sbref”) image associated with the BOLD series is available, then it is used directly.
+If not, a reference image is estimated from the BOLD series as follows: When T1-saturation effects (“dummy scans” or non-steady state volumes) are detected, they are averaged and used as reference due to their superior tissue contrast.
 Otherwise, a median of motion corrected subset of volumes is used.

 The reference image is then used to calculate a brain mask for the